chriscnc/typed-logging/README.md

 ;; should satify the type-checker
 ```

 All macros provided by the underlying [slf4j-api](http://www.slf4j.org/api/org/slf4j/Logger.html) via the clojure.toos.logging namespace are known to type-check.
 However, the clojure.tools.logging namespace provides other macros that extend this interface and are known not to type-check with these annotations.
-To use the less common clojure.tools.logging macros, wrap their usage in tc-ignore.
+To use those less common macros, wrap their usage in tc-ignore.

 ### Installation